 Names have histories, and sometimes they are not really logical.
 From 2008 we had an app called MindNode Pro and an app called MindNode Lite, which was a limited free version.
 They had version number 1.

-2012 We stopped offering MindNode Lite on the App Store and had a free Demo version on our Website.
-After that, we only offered an app called MindNode Pro, version number 1, but there was no un-Pro version and that caused some confusion.
+2012 we stopped offering MindNode Lite on the App Store and had a free Demo version on our Website.
+After that, we only offered an app called MindNode Pro, version number 1, but there wasn't an alternative not-Pro version and that caused some confusion.

 In 2015 we updated MindNode to a new version number and name; MindNode 2 for Mac.
 This was our first paid upgrade.